sauuus/aqoreAssignment/README.md

 Hotel Page:

     Hotel Overview: This page provides detailed information about a specific hotel.
-    Checkout More Button: Each hotel listed on the dashboard has a "Checkout More" button.
+    Checkout More Button: Each hotel on the dashboard has a "Checkout More" button.
 Clicking it redirects users to the hotel's page.
     Room Listings: On the hotel's page, users can see all the rooms available in that particular hotel.
     Room Information: Information such as room type, availability, and price are displayed for each room.
     Book Button: Each room listing includes a "Book" button.
 Users can click this button to proceed with booking the room.